tomfogg/foggshark/README.md

 FoggShark
 ===

-Get an overview of how what a system connects to just by running [tcpdump](http://www.tcpdump.org) on one or more machines on the network.
+Get an overview of what a system connects to just by running [tcpdump](http://www.tcpdump.org) on one or more machines on the network.

 ![graph](graph.png)